 Footprints are usually made out of a synthetic material such as ripstop nylon or polyester, and the bottom pan is made from silnylon.
 These materials are both waterproof and durable.

 In addition to waterproofing and durability, footprints are lightweight and packable.
 Most footprints for a 2-3 person tent weigh around a half of a pound and compress small enough to fit in your pocket.
-Of course, larger tent footprints will be slightly heavier, but are still significantly lighter than a standard tarp.
+Of course, larger tent footprints will be slightly heavier but are still significantly lighter than a standard tarp.

-In case you’re using your footprint in the rain, make sure that it doesn’t stick out passed the rainfly.
+In case you’re using your footprint in the rain, make sure that it doesn’t stick out past the rainfly.
 If your footprint is sticking out, it can collect rainwater.
 When this happens, it will channel the water under the tent.
-Water under the tent can cause lack of insulation, as well as the inside of the tent, possibly getting wet if there are any pinholes in the tent floor.
+Water under the tent can cause a lack of insulation, as well as the inside of the tent, possibly getting wet if there are any pinholes in the tent floor.